lostdecade/manor/_posts/2013-07-26-cryptstarter-halfway-point.md

 Lastly, good news for [Lostcast fans](/lostcast/): we were on another podcast called [DarkCast](http://www.darkstation.com/darkcast/)!
 It's over an hour of Crypt Run and general gaming chat, [have a listen](http://www.darkstation.com/darkcast/dci-ep-02-how-to-loose-a-decade/)!

 I think that's everything, at least for now.
 Thanks for reading, and YOU!
-You have yourself a great weekend!
+You have yourself a great weekend.
 Thanks again for your support!